wp-plugins/super-simple-related-posts/readme.txt

 A super simple widget to output related posts based on categories, tags, or custom taxonomies.

 == Description ==
 Super Simple Related Posts outputs a list of posts related to the current post.
-You get to decide how the posts are related - by categories, tags, or a custom taxonomy.
+You get to decide how the posts are related (categories, tags, custom taxonomies), what to show (posts, pages, custom post types), and a whole lot more.

 = Features =
 There are a ton of related posts plugins out there - here's what sets Super Simple Related Posts apart: